-Identify each consultant, describe the services they will perform, specify the number of days of service, outline travel costs, and provide total costs.
+Identify each consultant, describe the services they will perform, specify the amount of time they will devote to the project across the period of performance, outline travel costs, and provide total costs.
 If applicable, include consultants' proposals.

 4. Automated Data Processing (ADP)/Computer Services